SAP-samples/abap-platform-refscen-flight/README.md

 13. Use `ODATA V2 UI` binding type.
 14. Choose the  `Publish` button in the service binding editor.

+NOTE: In case the activation via the button in the service bindings is not possible, you can use Gateway tools `/IWFND/MAINT_SERVICE` to activate the service, see [here](https://help.sap.com/docs/ABAP_PLATFORM_NEW/fc4c71aa50014fd1b43721701471913d/b58a3c27df4e406f9335d4b346f6be04.html?version=202009.latest).

 NOTE: The namespace /DMO/ is reserved for the demo content.
 Apart from the downloaded demo content and the development objects that need to be created to complete the scenario, do not use the namespace /DMO/ and do not create any development objects in the downloaded packages.
 You can access the development objects in /DMO/ from your own namespace.